YoubetDao/youbetdao.github.io/docs/introduction/vision.md

 # Our Vision

 At YouBet, our vision is simple yet profound: **to make every effort worth it**.
 We aim to create a system where every contribution, no matter how small, is recognized and rewarded fairly.
-This goes beyond just betting; we envision a world where a GitHub commit, a valuable document contribution, and any other form of effort can be recorded and valued appropriately.
+This goes beyond just betting; we envision a world where a GitHub commit, a valuable document, and any other form of effort can be recorded and valued appropriately.

 ## The Journey Ahead